griffithlab/pVACtools/docs/install.rst

 Installation
 ============

+pVAC-Seq is written for Linux but some users have been able to run it successfully on Mac OS X. If you are using Windows you will need to set up a Linux environment, for example by setting up a virtual machine.

 pVAC-Seq requires Python 3.5.
 Before running any installation steps check the Python version installed on your system:

 .. code-block:: none